HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 When you’re finished, you won’t believe how much easier it is to mow your grass.

-That being said, unless your installing artificial turf, any type of natural grass is subject to erosion, drought, or disease, which, if left untreated, could kill the grass.
-In that event, you are likely to face rough lawn conditions in those areas.
+That said, unless you’re installing artificial turf, any type of natural grass is subject to erosion, drought, or disease, which, if left untreated, could kill it

-Why Is My Lawn so Bumpy?
+Q: Why Is My Lawn so Bumpy?

-Can I Level My Lawn With Sand?
+Q: Can I Level My Lawn With Sand?

 Conclusion